MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-otp.md

 ms.topic: reference
 ms.date: 02/29/2024

-#Customer intent: As a dev, devops, I want to learn how to integrate customer apps with Native Authentication's email OTP API that in Microsoft Entra ID for customers supports.
+#Customer intent: As a dev, devops, I want to learn how to integrate customer apps with Native authentication's email OTP API that in Microsoft Entra ID for customers supports.
 ---

-# Native Authentication with email OTP API reference
+# Native authentication with email OTP API reference

-Microsoft Entra ID's Native Authentication API for email OTP allows you to build apps that sign up and sign in users with their email and a one-time password or passcode (OTP).
+Microsoft Entra's Native authentication API for email OTP allows you to build apps that sign up and sign in users with their email and a one-time password or passcode (OTP).

 [!INCLUDE [native-auth-api-common-description](./includes/native-auth-api/native-auth-api-common-description.md)]